CreamBR-STK/note-cream/README.md

-# Cream Browser
+# NoteCream
-A simple, light and fast web browser
+A light and useful notepad :)